craig-joseph-lucas/the-victory-is-yours-source/content/pages/my-beliefs.md

 I believe the Bible is the inspired word by God.
 The Bible is God breathed and it is living (Timothy 3:16).
 I also believe the Bible is fully true and error free and it is a basis for us on how to live.
-It’s also one our main weapons in fighting the enemy.
+It's also one our main weapons in fighting the enemy.
 It is also also known as the sword of the spirit.
 It is the most essential part of the armor of God.
-Finally I believe the theme of the bible is God’s redemption of man.
+Finally I believe the theme of the bible is God's redemption of man.

 ## Jesus Christ
 I believe that Jesus Christ is God and that he pre-existed as God in all glory in the